DriveON: Emissions and safety inspection program

 - vehicle insurance certificate (pink form) — issued by your insurance company

-- Statement of Compliance label, located inside the vehicle, on the driver’s-side door opening (if the door is original)
+- Statement of Compliance label, located inside the vehicle, on the driver’s-side door opening

 - vehicle’s dashboard